keithmaher/MobileApp-PregoPizza/README.md

 * The menu is stored in a JSON within Firebase and read into the App.
 * Adding to order created an order object in the firebase and when the order request is
 * finally submitted to Firebase that order object is then delete.
+* Each user has there own cart and can have many orders.

 # References
 * https://www.youtube.com/channel/UCllewj2bGdqB8U9Ld15INAg